-As of September of 2019, the state of Delaware has collected $6,756,684 in sports betting taxes alone.
 Sports betting in Delaware is taxed at 50% for any sports betting revenue the sportsbooks are able to keep.
 However, now that online sports betting is fully implemented with the state, the annual dollar amount of sports bets placed in Delaware could potentially to increase from $350 to $760 million, according to Eilers & Krejcik Gaming.

 Rhode Island, which has a similar amount of sportsbooks, geographic size, and tax rate, is looking to implement mobile sportsbooks in the near future.
 Their success could pressure Deleware regulators to expand the industry.